Reading your portfolio charts

 - X-axis — Time period

-- Line/area — Your portfolio value at each point
+- Line/area — Your portfolio value or return at each point

 The area under the line is typically coloured: